zipizap/prosody/readme.md

 #### DNS

-You need these dns record pointing to your server:
+You need these DNS record pointing to your server:

 * domain.tld
 * conference.domain.tld
 * proxy.domain.tld
+* upload.domain.tld

 where domain.tld is the environment variable DOMAIN.